 I DON’T HAVE MANY SURAHS MEMORIZED!

 Well, neither do I, unfortunately.
-I am not very good at memorization.
 There are some surahs that I continue to trip up over after years!
 In fact sometimes I had to leave those and move on to other ones because it seemed I was never going to get them.
 Let me lay your fears to rest.
-First of all, you need Al Fatihah and one other surah (I started with Al Ikhlas, which is also how I learned it initially as it was in my pdf printout).
+First of all, you need Al Fatihah and one other surah (I started with Al Ikhlas).
 These are the only surahs to begin with that your child will need to learn.
 Don’t forget, Al Ikhlas is very short, but is equal to 1/3 of the Qur’an!
-The way we progressed to add additional surahs was that each time my son finished memorizing a surah completely and could recite it without error or prompting regularly in the salat, we would sit down and go over another surah… reading along with the transliteration, and explaining the meaning.
+The way we progressed to add additional surahs was that each time my son finished memorizing a surah completely and could recite it without prompting regularly in the salat, we would sit down and go over another surah… reading along with the transliteration, and explaining the meaning.
 We would also listen to a few different reciters pronounce it online while following along.
 Then I would use that surah (along with previously memorized ones) in the salat, so he could hear it a lot, and he would learn it quickly!
 (We would read from paper for that part of the salat until memorized).
 It does seem to be much easier for children to memorize than adults, so you will be doing him a favor, maybe at some point he will be teaching YOU more surahs!

 Recently I taught my son a new surah that I had struggled with for years.
 I had initially tried to learn it a long time ago but I always mixed it up, so I didn’t often try to use it in salat.
 After I went over the pronunciation and meaning with him, I copied out the transliteration on a little card to use as a reference during salat, and we both practiced it.
 Teaching him, and hearing him recite it when he lead, and going over it together, somehow finally got that surah through my head!